Swiftaff/toylang/README.md

 // the return value of the function z

-// use brackets to pass a function as an argument
+// use parenthesis to pass a function as an argument - becomes a &dyn Fn
-// first argument in brackets defines a single argument which is a function
+// first argument in parenthesis defines a single argument which is a function
 // which takes an i64 and returns an i64
 // second argument is an i64
 // and function returns an i64